Residency Application Process

 - Board scores - Applicants must have USMLE Step 1/COMLEX 1 done at the time application is submitted.
 Step 2/COMLEX 2 must be passed by the time residency begins.
 There are no minimum scores or attempt limits for taking these exams, but if all other factors are equal, board scores may determine if an applicant receives an interview invitation.

 - Letters of Recommendation - A minimum of three letters of recommendation are required.
 ERAS allows up to four to be uploaded.
-A minimum of two letters should be in SLOE format.
+At least ONE in SLOE format is strongly recommended.
+We understand that current restrictions may make this impossible for some and exceptions will be made on a case-by-case basis.

 What requirements are needed for graduates from foreign medical schools to be considered an applicant?